Little Sanctuary Project

 Integral to the project are complete upgrades to HVAC, electrical, audiovisual, wireless, and lighting systems.
 The school will replace and upgrade fire protections and alarms and will bring the building up to applicable code and life safety standards.

-The goal of the project, according to architect Cal Bowie ’69, is to expand and bring up to date while ensuring all who return to the Little Sanctuary feel they are returning to a familiar place, the beloved chapel they knew as students.
+The goal of the project, according to architect Cal Bowie ’69, was to expand and bring up to date while ensuring all who return to the Little Sanctuary feel they are returning to a familiar place, the beloved chapel they knew as students.
 “I want alumni to step inside and say, ‘Wow, this is the Little Sanctuary I know and remember.
 When are you going to renovate it?’”
 Noted Headmaster Jason Robinson: “Chapel centers and grounds us, providing a symbol of stability and enduring values that will never change.
 At the same time, it reminds us to look upwards and outwards, to pursue a life in service to ideals larger than oneself.”

 Get In Touch